ChatTheatre/SkotOS-Doc/developing/LinodeWorkflow.md

 After you log in as Skott, if you hit "play" it should take you to a character creation interface.
 Note that after creating your character you may need to go back to the login URL and go through again if you're not using a manifest-based app &mdash; there's some difficulty with https and SkotOS right now which can cause bad redirects.

-### Important Security Warning: devuserd Auth and Plaintext Password

-***YOUR USER PASSWORD WILL EXIST IN PLAINTEXT INSIDE YOUR DGD DIRECTORY AFTER INSTALLATION!***

-(Fixing is as simple as logging in and typing "cd /var/skotos; git checkout skoot/usr/System/sys/devuserd.c".
-But if you fix it and then delete your DGD statedump file, you may have trouble logging into the telnet port afterward.)

-You'll really want to fix this.
-Once you have successfully dumped the DGD state and the file /var/skotos/skotos.database exists, you can "git checkout" the file /var/skotos/skoot/usr/System/sys/devuserd.c to remove the password again.
-The password will successfully exist inside DGD's memory and inside skotos.database.
-Then it will no longer be required in the DGD source file.

-However, patching it into that source file is how it gets ***into*** skotos.database in the first place.

-Later you can create DGD admin characters from your first admin character, using the "code" command.
-So they'll never need to have passwords in a source file.
-It's only that first character where we use that hack.

 ## Email and Setting Up Accounts

 By default, your Linode isn't allowed to send email.
 You'll need to file a customer service ticket with Linode if you want that to work.
 Here's how you can set up accounts without email: